Skip links

 Reading Time: 7 minutes

 Stories Inc. has created culture content for countless career site projects.
-Whether you’re considering a career site relaunch, a career site refresh, or you’re starting completely from scratch, we’ve done it all.
-Here, we help you think through the best ways to tackle your career site project and your career site content.
+Whether you’re relaunching, refreshing, or starting from scratch, we’ve seen it all.

 What your career site project needs

 Intern, executive, mid-level salesperson, technologist: who are you targeting?
 The more specific you can get, the better personas you can create.
-Then, your content will best resonate with your target audience.
+Your content will best resonate with your target audiences once you’ve identified who they are and what they may care about.

-Your content must resonate with candidates as they advance through the different stages of the candidate journey:
+The content across your site must resonate with candidates as they advance through the different stages of the candidate journey:

 • awareness of your company